 - Humans have created 8300 million metric tonnes of plastic in the last 60+ years

-- Between 4.7 million and 12.7 million tonnes of plastic leak into the world’s oceans every year.
+- Between 19 and 23 million metric tonnes of plastic were estimated to have entered the marine environment in 2016.
 That’s more than the combined weight of every single blue whale on Earth.

 - A single 1L plastic bottle could break down into enough small fragments to put one on every mile of beach in the entire world.